kaybeeinc/vercel-1-25/README.md

 Vercel’s Frontend Cloud provides the developer experience and infrastructure to build, scale, and secure a faster, more personalized Web.

+## -> Composable Web Architecture to allow flexibility for web facing applications for future apps.

 ## Deploy

 Get started by [importing a project](https://vercel.com/new), [choosing a template](https://vercel.com/templates), or using the [Vercel CLI](https://vercel.com/docs/cli).
 Then, `git push` to deploy.